-The tuition fee for the Master in International Security Studies programme is $\in$ 7.000 per year (for the academic year of 2023/2024).
-For funding or scholarship options, as well as other related information, please consult the Faculty website.
+The tuition fee for the Master in International Security Studies programme is € 6.000 per year (for the academic year of 2022/2023).
+For funding or scholarship options, and other finance-related information, please consult the Faculty website.

 ACADEMIC CEREMONIES & DIPLOMAS